FortAwesome/wordpress-fontawesome/readme.txt

 The plugin is set to serve Font Awesome Free icons as a Web Font via the Font Awesome CDN by default.
 You can change the CDN settings right in the plugin.
 If you want just the basic Free icons, you probably don't need to make any changes to the default configuration.

 **Using Pro Icons and Features**
+To add icons using a Kit, create a [Kit on FontAwesome.com](https://fontawesome.com/kits) and select "Pro icons" in the settings.
+Then grab your [API Token from your Font Awesome account page](https://fontawesome.com/account#api-tokens) to add into the WordPress Kit settings.

-To enable Pro icons with the CDN, you will need to add your domain to the list allowed domains on your [Font Awesome CDN Settings page](https://fontawesome.com/account/cdn).
-To configure a Kit, get your [API Token from your Font Awesome account page](https://fontawesome.com/account#api-tokens).
+To add Pro icons (V5 only) using the CDN, you will need to add your site's domain to the list allowed domains on your [Font Awesome CDN Settings page](https://fontawesome.com/account/cdn) and use shortcodes or HTML to add the icons into your content.

-You can get more information about all the available settings and troubleshooting on the [Font Awesome WordPress docs](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress).
+If you're using the Icon Chooser, you'll need to use a Pro Kit.
+(The CDN can only search and add Free icons - use shortcodes or HTML to add Pro icons when using the CDN).

 == Changelog ==
+= 5.0.0 =
+* Enhance support for the Block Editor.
+Add icons as blocks or as inline Rich Text using the Icon Chooser.
+Icons added in the Block Editor using the Icon Chooser are added as inline SVGs, and can be visually previewed, styled, sized, and animated within the Block Editor.
+This works for pages, posts, and in the Full Site Editor.
+* Improve Icon Chooser performance.
+* Remove support for Font Awesome 3 icon names in the `[icon]` shortcode.
+* Change minimum supported WordPress to 5.8.
+* Change minimum supported PHP to 7.4.

 = 4.5.0 =
 * Update the Icon Chooser to support all available family styles for the active version of